-In this 2-hour continuing education presentation, Dr. Glenda Clare will define family engagement and provide an overview of its role in all levels of mental health care.
-She will review effective strategies mental health clinicians can use to predict and enhance family engagement in treatment to create better client outcomes.
+In this 2-hour continuing education presentation, Dr. Glenda Clare will define family engagement and provide an overview of its role in all levels of youth mental health care.
+Dr. Clare will review effective strategies mental health clinicians can use to predict and enhance family engagement in treatment to create better client outcomes.
 She will also outline potential barriers to family engagement and ways clinicians may help overcome them.

 This introductory continuing education webinar is designed to help mental health clinicians: